hemihydrate/blog/05-process-2.md

 ## Endo

 Beginning of May I go to my second appointment at ANOVA, regarding my blood test.
 I meet an endocrinologist.
-They open up a table of their computer, full of numbers, and go through it, telling what each of them mean.
+They open up a spreadsheet on their computer, full of numbers, and go through it, telling what each of them mean.
 According to it, I'm fine.
 My hormone levels are in "normal" female range.
 I tell them that my dosage changed since the blood test (I went to 4mg of Estradiol instead of 2mg) and they say it should be fine as long as I feel well (I do, much better actually).